Jet Planes from

 Trumpeter North American RA-5C Vigilante

 My interest in model aircraft extends from the wood, canvas and wire biplanes of World War One, through the aluminum alloy fighters and bombers of World War Two, to the state-of-the-art Air Domination jets of the present.
-Below, you can see models of some of the jet-engined aircraft I've built, by manufacturers such as Heller, Airfix, Hasegawa, Monogram and Hobbycraft.
+Below, you can see models of some of the jet-engined aircraft I've built, by manufacturers such as Academy, Airfix, Fujimi, Hasegawa, Heller, Hobby Boss, Hobbycraft, Italeri, Monogram, and Trumpeter.

 USAF WB-66D Destroyer (1950s to 1970s)